niru-27/DCS-Keybinds-Manager/README.md

 ---
 ## Importing:

-1. Run the AHK file on your PC
+1. Run `Niro's DCS Keybinds Manager.ahk` on your PC
 2. The default target folder should be `...\Saved Games\DCS.openbeta\Config\Input`
 	>If you need to select a different folder, click on the button and browse.
 You can change the default Target path in the script if required
 3. Click `Backup "Input" Folder` button & browse to the location of your backup folder.
 For e.g. `D:\Backup\Input`
 	> This is the folder that contains all the module folders like `A-10C II`, `FA-18C_hornet`, `J-11A`, etc. You can change the default Backup path in the script required
 4. The script should auto scan both Target & Backup folders to figure out matching LUA files based on Device Name
 	> If you have more than one device with the same name, this script won't work and you have to manually import them
-5. Click `Import` to save current binds "just in case" and import all the matching devices from the Backup location
+5. Click `Import`.
+You will be asked to backup current binds "just in case," and then all the matching devices from the Backup location will be imported
+6. Restart DCS

 ---
 ## Backing Up:
-1. Click the Backup button
+1. Click the `Backup` button
-2. Select folder save location.
+2. Browse to save location.
 By default it will be the parent folder of the specified `Backup "Input" Folder`
-3. By default, the filename will be `DCS_YYYY`-`MM`-`DD`_`HH`-`mm`-`ss`.zip
+3. The default filename will be `DCS_YYYY`-`MM`-`DD`_`HH`-`mm`-`ss`.zip
-	> This time format will let you sort the files alphabetically.
+	> This time format will let you sort the files alphabetically, so the latest backup will be at the bottom.
 You can change it as required in the script
-4. Click the `Save` button
+4. Click the `Save` button to generate the backup zip
-5. You can backup the timestamped ZIP to the cloud, or share with others if they have the same devices as you
+5. You can copy the backup ZIP to the cloud for safekeeping, or share with others if they have the same devices as you

 ---
 ## Known issues: